TRIQS/dft_tools/doc/tutorials/srvo3.rst

 .. _SrVO3:

-We will discuss now how to set up a full working calculation, including the initialization of the :ref:`CTHYB solver <triqscthyb:welcome>`.
+On the example of SrVO3 we will discuss now how to set up a full working calculation, including the initialization of the :ref:`CTHYB solver <triqscthyb:welcome>`.
 Some additional parameter are introduced to make the calculation more efficient.
 This is a more advanced example, which is